 - Known drug taking, drug manufacture, or drug-dealing

 - Unrealistic expectations of child's behaviour

 - Poor parenting skills, lack of understanding of child development and child care

 Overall, the more vulnerability and/or risk factors there are, the greater the likelihood of abuse.
 The presence of factors that increase vulnerability should alert us that a situation might be serious, and that help and support could be needed.

 Child sexual abuse

-Sexual abuse of a child might be verbal, visual (the production or viewing of pornographic images, any form of exhibitionism) or entail sexual contact.
+Sexual abuse of a child might be verbal, visual (the production or viewing of pornographic images, any form of exhibitionism or voyeurism where the voyeur is observing the child without them knowing) or entail sexual contact.
 Incest, acts of paedophilia, pornography with children and exhibitionism are all forms of child sexual abuse.
 Child sexual abuse is difficult to identify.
 Child and abuser often know each other because they are related to each other or are family friends.
-The abuser is usually a person who is trusted, or holds what is expected to be a position of trust.
+An abuser is usually a person who is trusted or holds what is expected to be a position of trust.

 Child sexual abuse is a horrific crime, and in New Zealand the number of incidents is shockingly high - one of the highest in the developed world.
-In New Zealand, 1 out of 3 girls is sexually abused before they turn 16 years old and 1 in 11 boys is sexually abused in some way before adulthood.
-We have seen figures ranging from 1 in 7 to 1 in 11 for boys and for girls from 1 in 3 to 1 in 6.
-As you can understand its a very difficult statistic to verify, please find references at the bottom of this section.
+We have seen studies showing figures ranging from 1 in 7 to 1 in 11 for boys being sexually abused before adulthood.
+For girls, from 1 in 3 to 1 in 6 are sexually abused before they turn 16 years old.
+As you can understand it's a very difficult statistic to verify, please find references at the bottom of this section.

 Children often show us rather than tell us that something is upsetting them.
 Keep an eye out for any changes in behaviour, there may be many reasons for these changes but if you notice a combination of the signs it might be time to get help or advice: